kevinmasson/website/content/posts/2020/unity-box-collider-intersect.md

 ![The problem with box bolliders](/2020/the-problem-with-box-collider.gif)

-The code running for the above gif is this one (attached on the moving point):
+The code running for the above gif is this one (attached to moving point):

 ```csharp
 [SerializeField] BoxCollider BoxCollider;